First Holy Communion Programme 2019

 Safeguarding: In our parish there are no ‘ifs’ and ‘buts’ – we comply 100% with Diocesan and national safeguarding laws and guidelines.
 All our Catechists including Fr.
 Richard are DBS cleared.
 We also have a robust Safeguarding team in the parish.

 GDPR: As with Safeguarding we comply with the General Data Protection Regulation (2018).
-Application forms for 2019 will reflect the new Regulation.
+Application forms for 2019 reflect the new Regulation.